Troubleshooting Login Problems

 Disable Session IP Checks

-- Navigate to Configuration > System Settings > General Settings > Security tab
+1. Go to the Security tab at Configuration > System Settings > General Settings.

 Switch to Database Session Storage

-Database session data is stored in flat files at the location defined by the PHP configuration.
-Storing session data in a MySQL database is desirable in some environment configurations and can workaround problems with file storage.
+The system stores database session data in flat files at the location in the PHP configuration.
+Storing session data in a MySQL® database is desirable in some environment configurations and can assist with problems with file storage.